iTwin/itwinjs-core/docs/learning/tutorials/showcase-to-viewer.md

-# Linking sample widgets to your iTwin Viewer
+# Adding showcase widgets to your iTwin Viewer

 ### Prerequisites